 Gintama: It's so full of lampshades that taking account of all the lampshades would be time-consuming.

-In a recent episode of Naruto, Sai lampshades Naruto's tendency to exert a ridiculous amount of effort in training.
+During the rasenshuriken training in Naruto, Sai lampshades Naruto's tendency to exert a ridiculous amount of effort in training.
 Sai, while reading a book on friends, comes across Naruto practicing.
 After reading that "when a friend is engaged in strenuous work or play, the thoughtful thing to do is to bring him refreshment.", he looks up to see Naruto using 1000 shadow clones to learn a new technique.
 Noting "lack of refreshments is the least of his worries right now" he then bites into the apple he had been bringing for Naruto.

 The manga gives us this particular exchange right after the fight with the Sound Ninja in the 2nd Chunin Exam: